1. Home

 Step 2: Download the Abtrac Document Launcher setup file to your machine by clicking on this link

-Step 3: Locate the new file, then unzip it and run the setup.exe application
+Step 3: Locate the new file, unzip by right clicking and selecting ‘Extract All’.

-Step 4: Click on the following link if Google Chrome is your default browser: https://chrome.google.com/webstore/detail/abtrac-chrome-document-ma/hgnhomkgmcahflaeacghcbmmnjfgkejk
+Step 4: Click on the following link if Google Chrome is your default browser:

 If Google Chrome is not your default browser you will have to copy and paste the link above into a new tab in Google Chrome.